ceramicstudio/idx-docs/docs/guides/cli.md

-# Getting started with the CLI
+# Using the IDX CLI

 ## Prerequisites